boushib/vehicly-api/README.md

 # vehiclesStoreAPI

-A vehicles online store backend API project, built using .NET core for the **Web Services** class in my master degree at High Tech Rabat.
+A vehicles online store project, for the **Web Services** class in my master degree at High Tech Rabat.

 Frontend: https://github.com/boushib/vehiclesStoreFrontend